Protection from Sex-based Harassment in Public Act 2023

 The Protection from Sex-based Harassment in Public Act 2023 (c.
 47) is an act of the United Kingdom House of Commons tabled as a private member's bill by Conservative MP Greg Clark.
-As of November 2024 the act is not yet in force.
-The legislation proposes to make acts of street harassment a criminal offence in England and Wales.
+The Act came into force on 01 April, 2026.
+The legislation makes acts of street harassment a criminal offence in England and Wales.

 Overview

-The legislation proposes to make street incidents of harassment, such as catcalling, following someone, or intentionally blocking their path, a criminal offence in England and Wales, with a punishment of up to two years in prison.
+The legislation makes street incidents of harassment, such as catcalling, following someone, or intentionally blocking their path, a criminal offence in England and Wales, with a punishment of up to two years in prison.
 The legislation is aimed at protecting women and girls in the wake of high-profile incidents such as the murders of Sarah Everard and Sabina Nessa, but will apply equally to women and men experiencing street harassment.

 History

-The Protection from Sex-based Harassment in Public Bill was first brought to Parliament by Greg Clark as a private member's bill on 15 June 2022, and received the support of the UK Government.
+The Protection from Sex-based Harassment in Public Bill was first brought to Parliament by Greg Clark, the MP for Tunbridge Wells, as a private member's bill on 15 June 2022, and received the support of the UK Government.
 It received its second reading on 9 December 2022, and passed through the Committee stage on 28 February 2023.
 On 24 March 2023, MPs voted to back the bill, and it was then sent to the House of Lords for further consideration.